 Before you integrate, check that you meet the following prerequisites:

-Here's an overview of all the steps to display Klarna via the WebSDK:
+Here's an overview of all the steps to display Klarna and initiate payments via the WebSDK:

 ![]() | ![]() |